umbraco-community/Umbraco.Accessibility.Guild/documentation/mission-statment.md

 ## Our goals

-- Ensure no-one is excluded from using the Umbraco Back Office.
+- Ensure no-one is excluded from using the Umbraco Back Office and to provide an inclusive experience for all (essential for some, useful for all).
 - To encourage contributors to submit accessible pull requests.
 - Raise awareness of accessibility in the Umbraco community.
+- Provide guidance and tooling to make it easy for developers and content creators to create, and difficult to not create, accessible products and services in Umbraco.

 ## Success criteria